ncrmro/yams/README.md

     - [recipe](https://chatgpt.com/share/76eead06-8b3d-425e-96bd-e35a9938faf6)
     - [business plan](https://chatgpt.com/share/0f698383-0146-4862-9816-b6e12f1f1fe9)

-**Advantages**:

-- Extremely low-code with high developer ergonomics and inspectability.
-- Provide an example workflow for developing LLM prompts involving structured data input and outputs.

 **Process**:

 - The chat history request body is specified as a YAML file.
   - Model is set as a top-level key in the YAMs with parameters from the [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md).